hlian/twit-scala/README.md

 ## Architecture

-The template is divided into two sections, the play backend and the react frontend.
-Each section can be worked on independently.
+The template is divided into two sections, the Play backend and the React frontend.

 For specific documentation on each, please refer to the dev guides for the [backend](./DEVGUIDE_BACKEND.md) or [frontend](./DEVGUIDE_FRONTEND.md)